Facebook used to be a platform traditionally used to keep in touch with friends and family.

 Marketing your brand on Facebook is an effective way to boost awareness and sales.
 At the same time, however, it can be a very time-consuming process.

 For example, let’s take a look at what goes behind a Facebook ad campaign.
 You’ll have to frequently test your ads, manage your budget, cancel as that is underperforming…managing all of this by yourself can be grueling.

 As your store starts to scale, you’ll need a strategic way to monitor your Facebook campaigns while saving time to focus on other areas of your business.
 That’s where Facebook automated ads come in.

 What Are Facebook Automated Ads?

 Facebook ads can take up hours to monitor and optimize.
 With Facebook automated ads, you can set up specific actions in advance when you meet certain conditions.

-You can automate some of the most common tasks of running a Facebook ad campaign, which include:
+You can automate some of the most common tasks of running a Facebook ad campaign, which includes:

 - Launching new ad sets

-- Setting up ads based on target audience
+- Setting up ads based on the target audience

 - Duplicating or stopping ads